circle2jt/ymlr/README.md

       name: Delay to do something               # Debounce name to cancel
   # OR
   - fn-debounce'cancel: Delay to do something   # Debounce name to cancel
+  # OR
+  - fn-debounce'cancel:
+      - delay1
+      - delay2
 ```